 Nurses who may earn 14,000 or 20,000 per month or for those who are only contractual employees may find it a burden as these salaries aren’t enough for the family’s budget.
 With the CPD law, nurses [along with other professionals] must look for other means to budget their salary in order to raise their families and keep their license altogether.

-Also, for overseas workers, it may be difficult to access local seminar and trainings, so all they could do is to take online courses in order to comply with the CPD requirements.
+Also, for overseas workers, it may be difficult to access local seminars and trainings, so all they could do is to take online courses in order to comply with the CPD requirements.
 One has to spend approximately $40 to $50 for each online course.

 And according to one overseas worker, when her representative brought the certificates from her online courses, they were asked to pay an additional P1,000.00 to get their certificates evaluated by PRC!